Dudlllyy/AlternativeTwitchPlayer/README.md

 # AlternativeTwitchPlayer
 A lightweight, fast, and independent desktop client for watching Twitch streams without heavy system resource consumption.
 Built using Python, HLS.js, and raw WebSockets with native 7TV emote support.
+## 🆚 Why use this over the default Twitch website?

+The official Twitch website has grown into a heavy, resource-intensive platform.
+It runs dozens of background scripts, loads intrusive advertisements, and constantly collects telemetry data.

+This alternative player was built with a completely different philosophy: **give the user full control, maximize performance, and respect digital privacy.**

+Here is exactly how it differs from the default experience:

+* **Zero Bloatware & Telemetry:** The official player runs heavy tracking and analytical scripts that monitor your behavior.
+This client cuts out the middleman, connecting you directly to the raw HLS video stream and IRC chat server.
+Your viewing habits remain private, and no unnecessary data is harvested.
+* **True Resource Efficiency:** On older hardware or laptops, the default Twitch site can consume massive amounts of RAM and CPU power.
+By using Vanilla JavaScript and a minimal DOM structure, this player runs flawlessly even on low-end machines.
+* **Native 7TV Integration:** To see custom 7TV emotes on the official site, you have to install heavy browser extensions that inject code into every page.
+This player renders global and channel 7TV emotes natively out of the box, with zero performance penalty.
+* **Honest "Audio Only" Mode:** On desktop, the default Twitch player often continues to decode video in the background even when hidden.
+This app explicitly requests the audio-only `m3u8` playlist from the server, instantly freeing up your GPU and drastically reducing bandwidth.
+* **Smart Chat Suspension:** Chatting on heavily populated channels (like major esports events) normally causes massive memory leaks and CPU spikes due to constant HTML repainting.
+In this player, hiding the chat *completely pauses* message processing and memory allocation until you bring it back.
+* **Manual Latency Control:** The official player aggressively buffers video to prevent stuttering, which can easily put you 10-15 seconds behind the live chat.
+This app gives you a real-time latency indicator and a dedicated button to manually snap your player to the absolute live edge of the stream.
+* **Ad-Free Core:** By utilizing a backend proxy server to fetch the raw stream manifests, it natively bypasses the bloated commercial segments baked into the standard web player.
 The project is structured cleanly into separate layers:
 * `server.py` — The backend proxy server handling CORS bypass and Twitch GraphQL API interaction.
 * `index.html` — The semantic HTML5 structural layout.